It’s said that your eyes are the window to your soul, so what does that say about your lifestyle choices if they’re not as bright as they might be?

 A yellow tinge to the whites of your eyes may at first be improved by cutting out processed food and vegetable oil, as well as reducing your sugar intake.

-By eating more vegetables, the positive effect of fibre, which binds bile and toxins in your belly, along with the minerals and vitamins can provide you with a natural detox, which will cleanse your liver.
+By eating more vegetables, the positive effect of fibre, which binds bile and toxins in your belly, along with the increase in minerals and vitamins, can provide you with a natural detox, which will cleanse your liver.

 If you’re looking for a shopping list to help with yellow eyes, try the following: